thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 offices-list-widget-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-offices-list-widget-1-pe.png
-        title: 'Return to our dashboard, and navigate to the "Office" state.
+        title: 'Return to our dashboard, and navigate to the "building" state.
 Enter dashboard editing mode, and click the "+ Add widget";'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-offices-list-widget-2-pe.png
         title: 'Select the "Entities table" widget from the "Tables" widgets bundle;'